Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 1. Make sure your SwitchBot App version is up to date.

 2. Make sure SwitchBot Curtain has been added to your App and your device firmware version is up to date.
-For the latest firmware, please contact us via SwitchBot App > Profile > Help & Feedback > Feedback.

 3. Each type of SwitchBot Curtain has a different maximum load-bearing capacity.
 Please refer to the maximum weight of the corresponding SwitchBot Curtain model you are using below: